Bird anatomy

-Bird anatomy, or the physiological structure of birds' bodies, shows many unique adaptations, mostly aiding flight.
+The bird anatomy, or the physiological structure of birds' bodies, shows many unique adaptations, mostly aiding flight.
 Birds have a light skeletal system and light but powerful musculature which, along with circulatory and respiratory systems capable of very high metabolic rates and oxygen supply, permit the bird to fly.
 The development of a beak has led to evolution of a specially adapted digestive system.

 Skeletal system

 Birds have many bones that are hollow (pneumatized) with criss-crossing struts or trusses for structural strength.
 The number of hollow bones varies among species, though large gliding and soaring birds tend to have the most.
 Respiratory air sacs often form air pockets within the semi-hollow bones of the bird's skeleton.
 The bones of diving birds are often less hollow than those of non-diving species.
-Penguins, loons, and puffins are without pneumatized bones entirely.
+Penguins, loons, puffins, and kiwis are without pneumatized bones entirely.
 Flightless birds, such as ostriches and emus, have pneumatized femurs and, in the case of the emu, pneumatized cervical vertebrae.

+In most birds, non-pneumatized bones are filled with bone marrow.